 Betting On Football: The Basics

-The busiest season of the year in the sportsbook is upon us.
+The busiest season of the year in the sports book is upon us.
 Betting on football makes up more than half the money wagered on sports every year in Nevada.
 The Nevada Gaming Commission doesn’t break down the wager money by the level of football.
 However, it’s widely discussed that there’s more money wagered on the NFL than college football.
 Canadian and Arena football are really just available to pass the time for fans until the fall.

-Since more people wager on football than any other sports it’s usually the easiest game to figure out how to bet.
+Since more people wager on football than any other sports it’s probably the easiest game to figure out how to bet.
 If you don’t know what to do, you can probably ask anyone in the sports book for instructions.
 The people visiting the casino might not know everything but they can give you the basics.
 Here’s a fairly thorough look at the different ways you can wager on football in Las Vegas.

 This is the most popular way to wager on football.
 The Las Vegas Sports Book will give a point spread in each game and you have two choices on who to wager on.
 You can choose that the favorite will win by more than the amount of the point spread.
 The other side is to choose that the underdog will lose by less than the amount of the point spread.